oxen-io/loki-launcher/README_node.md

 We're assuming you already have the lokid and lokinet binaries somewhere...

-edit index.js check over the config variables at the top
+edit the config `launcher.ini` and check over the settings

 `node index.js`